 where we are under a duty to disclose or share your personal data in order to comply with any legal obligation or are legally permitted to disclose or share it;

 to protect our rights, property, or safety, and those of our staff, students and other users of this website, or our services or resources or any other person (including but not limited to third parties who claim that you have infringed their intellectual property rights and/or privacy rights).
-This data sharing includes exchanging information with other companies and organisations for the purposes of fraud protection and credit risk reduction;
+This data sharing includes the legal basis for exchanging information with other companies and organisations for the purposes of fraud protection,

-to any third parties who accredit our courses and/or provide part of their delivery and assessment;
+to any third parties who accredit our courses and/or provide part of their delivery and assessment, on the basis of legitimate interest;

-to analytics and search engine providers that assist us in the improvement and optimisation of this website;
+to analytics and search engine providers that assist us in the improvement and optimisation of this website, on the basis of legitimate interest;

-to subcontractors who assist us in the delivery and administration of this website and our courses, events, products and services;
+to subcontractors who assist us in the delivery and administration of this website and our courses, events, products and services, on the basis of legitimate interest;

 4. Where we store your personal data

-All data you provide to us is stored on our secure services in the UK.
+All data you provide to us is stored on our secure services in the UK or with our chosen system providers who are Privacy Shield Certified.
 Any payment transactions will be encrypted [using SSL technology].
 Where we have given you (or where you have chosen) a password which enables you to access certain parts of this website, you are responsible for keeping this password confidential and not sharing it with anyone else.

 We will do our best to protect your personal data, but we cannot guarantee the security of data transmitted to this website as transfer via the internet is not completely secure; any transmission is at your own risk.
 Once we have received your data, we will use strict procedures and security features to try to prevent unauthorised access.